Noor-Raza/Python-for-Data-Science_Session-1/README.md

 # Session 2

 **Description:**
-This repository contains a set of basic Python exercises aimed at practicing fundamental programming concepts such as conditionals, loops, list comprehension, and functions.
+Session 2 branch contains a set of basic Python exercises aimed at practicing fundamental programming concepts such as conditionals, loops, list comprehension, and functions.
 The exercises are designed to be easy to follow, with explanations and examples provided for each.

 ## List of Exercises: